Generating modular lattices of up to 30 elements

 Any attempt to establish mathematical truth by computation is prone to many kinds of errors: hardware failures, human errors in operating the computation, and errors in the algorithms and their software implementation.
 For example, Heitzig and Reinhold~\cite{heitzig2002} observed wrong results in an earlier counting of unlabeled lattices; and Brinkmann and McKay~\cite{brinkmann2002}, when counting posets of up to 16 elements, experienced recurring hardware errors and had to exclude some machines from their computations.

 Short of formal verification of software and hardware, the reliability of computational results rests on general qualities of the process, such as simplicity, transparency and repeatability, and on various kinds consistency checks.
 In this work, several consistency checks were employed to partially verify the results.
 We can envisage three types of errors in our lattice lists.
 The lists might be incomplete; they might contain objects that are not valid for the relevant lattice family; or they might contain isomorphic duplicates of the same lattice.

-The first test, mainly against hardware errors, is that all computations were performed twice on separate computers of different models.
+The first test, mainly against hardware errors, is that all lattice lists were generated twice on separate computers of different models.
 The resulting lattice lists (as text files) were verified to have the same MD5 hash values.
 Of course, any amount of repetition would not help against logical errors in the program itself.

 The second test looks for invalid objects in the listings.
 The lattices were checked with a separate program (\texttt{latgrep}~\cite{eudat1}) to be of the relevant type (for example, modular lattices).

-The second test concerns the possibility of erroneous isomorphic copies in our output.
+The third test looks for isomorphic duplicates.
 Each lattice list was verified to be free of isomorphs by converting to a canonical labeling with the \texttt{labelg} tool from the \texttt{nauty} package, and then checking that all lines of the text file are differt.
 A~weakness of this method is that it relies on the same graph-isomorphism library (\texttt{nauty}) as the code that generated the lattices.

-The third test is between lattice families.
+The fourth test is between lattice families.